GENI-NSF/geni-tools/README-omniconfigure.txt

   * If you are using your account from the GENI portal, then an extra SSH key pair will be created based on your SSL cert (named geni_cert_portal_key)

-=== Running omni-configure.py ===
+=== Running omni-configure ===
-omni-configure.py needs only one file as input: the certificate file for ProtoGENI accounts, or the omni bundle file downloaded from the GENI Portal for Portal accounts.
+omni-configure needs only one file as input: the certificate file for ProtoGENI accounts, or the omni bundle file downloaded from the GENI Portal for Portal accounts.

 If you have an account with a ProtoGENI site then: